Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ Sorting.md

 <p>
 Quicksort is an efficient sorting algorithm with an average time complexity of O(n log n).
 However, by default, quicksort is not stable, which means that it may change the relative order of equal elements in the input array.
 This means that the worst-case is different and you should research what it is.

+Certainly!
+Quick sort is a highly efficient and widely used sorting algorithm that uses a divide-and-conquer approach to sort a list or array.
+It is known for its average-case time complexity of O(n log n) and is often the preferred choice for sorting large datasets.
+Here are the properties and characteristics of quick sort:

+Basic Principle:

+Quick sort follows the divide-and-conquer paradigm.
+It selects a "pivot" element and rearranges the elements in the list so that all elements less than the pivot are on the left, and all elements greater than the pivot are on the right.
+This process is recursively applied to the sublists on both sides of the pivot.
+Algorithm:

+Choose a pivot element from the list.
+Partition the list into two sublists: elements less than the pivot and elements greater than the pivot.
+Recursively apply quick sort to the sublists.
+Combine the sorted sublists and the pivot to produce the final sorted list.
+Time Complexity:

+The average-case time complexity of quick sort is O(n log n), which is significantly faster than O(n^2) algorithms like bubble sort, selection sort, and insertion sort.
+The worst-case time complexity is O(n^2) when the pivot selection consistently results in unbalanced sublists, but this is uncommon in practice.
+Quick sort's best-case time complexity is O(n log n).
+In-Place Sorting:

+Quick sort is an in-place sorting algorithm, meaning it sorts the list without requiring additional memory space.
+Unstable:

+Quick sort is not a stable sorting algorithm, as it may change the relative order of equal elements during sorting.
+Efficiency:

+Quick sort is known for its efficiency, especially for large datasets.
+It is often faster than many other sorting algorithms, thanks to its average-case time complexity.
+Randomized Pivot Selection:

+To mitigate the risk of worst-case behavior, some quick sort implementations use randomized pivot selection to reduce the probability of consistently selecting a poorly positioned pivot.
+Variants:

+Variants of quick sort include the three-way quick sort and dual-pivot quick sort, which further optimize the algorithm's performance.
+Divide-and-Conquer:

+Quick sort's divide-and-conquer approach makes it well-suited for parallel and multi-threaded implementations, which can further enhance its efficiency on modern computer architectures.

 </p>